Do you want to start Homeless Shelter business plan?

 5.3 Business Target

-While building a homeless shelter, Penny and Jack had the following business target in mind:
+While building a homeless shelter, Jack had the following business targets in mind:

-- To become an all-rounded community service and rehab center for struggling or homeless people
+- To establish an all-rounded community service and rehab center for struggling or homeless people.

-- To expand its services to other states across America
+- To expand the services to other states across America.

 5.4 Product Pricing

-Our customers will not have to pay for our services in any shape or form unlike a mortgage lender business plan.
+Our customers will not have to pay for our services in any shape or form.
+Therefore, the pricing strategy as given in mortgage lender business plan cannot help us.
 All the costs will be covered by investors and collected funds, along with our commissions for contracts.

 Marketing Strategy

 If you want to learn how to open a shelter home, you can look into the marketing analysis below.
-It will guide you in how to start a shelter home.
+It will guide you in developing a sales strategy for your own business.
+In this blog on how to start a shelter home, we will also list the sales forecast for three years.

 6.1 Competitive Analysis

-- We are a self-sustainable business and do not require any financial contribution from the people we’re helping.
+- We are a self-sustained business and do not require any financial contribution from the people we’re helping.

 - We not only provide short-term care but also guide long-term rehabilitation efforts.